Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Results for weight up to in odd characteristic

-We will not be able to compute all $u_{g}$'s of degree six.
-But we will find the $u_g$'s that are general cases in the decompositions of $a_{N_1}^{R_1} \ldots a_{N_m}^{R_m}|_g$'s of weight six.
-This will be sufficient to compute all $a_{N_1}^{R_1} \ldots a_{N_m}^{R_m}|_g$ of weight six, because we saw in Remark \ref{rmk-decomp} that only the general case will have degree six and therefore all degenerate cases are covered in Sections \ref{sec-dthree} and \ref{sec-dfive}.
+We will not be able to compute $u_{g}$ for all pairs $(\nn;\rr)$ of degree~$6$.
+But we will be able to compute $u_g$ for all pairs $(\nn;\rr)$ that are general cases in the decomposition of $a_{\lambda}|_g$ for $\lambda$'s of weight $6$.
+This will be sufficient to compute all $a_{\lambda}|_g$ of weight $6$, because we saw in Lemma~\ref{lem-general} that only the general case will have degree $6$ and therefore all degenerate cases are covered in Sections \ref{sec-dthree} and \ref{sec-dfive}.

-Let $u_g$ be the general case in the decomposition of $a_{N_1}^{R_1} \ldots a_{N_m}^{R_m}|_g$.
-When the degree is equal to six we see from Theorem~\ref{thm-rec1} that we need the base cases of genus $0$ and $1$ to compute $u_g$ for all $g$.
-As we know, we can always compute $u_0$ following Section \ref{sec-gzero}.
-For genus $1$, the numbers $a_{N_1}^{R_1} \ldots a_{N_m}^{R_m}|_1$ have been computed for weight up to six by the author.
-This was done by embedding every genus $1$ curve with a given point as a plane cubic curve, see \cite{Jonas2}.
-Then, since we know all the degenerate cases in the decomposition of $a_{N_1}^{R_1} \ldots a_{N_m}^{R_m}|_1$ we can compute the general case $u_1$.
+Let $u_g$ be the general case in the decomposition of $a_{\lambda}|_g$.
+When the degree is equal to $6$ we see from Theorem~\ref{thm-rec1} that we need the base cases of genus $0$ and $1$ to compute $u_g$ for all $g$.
+As we know, we can always compute $u_0$ using Lemma~\ref{lem-g0}.
+For genus $1$, the numbers $a_{\lambda}|_1$ have been computed for weight up to $6$ by the author.
+This was done by embedding every genus $1$ curve with a given point as a plane cubic curve, see \cite[Section 15]{Jonas2}.
+Since we know all the degenerate cases in the decomposition of $a_{\lambda}|_1$ we can then compute the general case $u_1$.